 Like tremolite, actinolite asbestos is typically only found in trace amounts mixed in with white asbestos and vermiculite.
 This makes it very unlikely that you would encounter it on its own.
 So, if it is detected, you will likely have a more hazardous form of asbestos accompanying it.
 Common places where you are more likely to find traces of actinolite asbestos include concrete, sealants, and fire-proofing products.

-Zonolite insulation is vermiculite with amounts of asbestos mixed into it.
+Zonolite insulation is the brand name of vermiculite that came from a contaminated mine, so asbestos is mixed into it.
 This was used for home insulation before the banning of asbestos.
 It was one of the most popular forms of home insulation in the 1960s and 1970s because it was fire-resistant, good for insulation, and was loose-fill, making it easy to fit in smaller places.
 Unfortunately, its popularity means that it likely exists in many homes still today.
 The fact that it is loose makes it much more difficult to remove effectively.

 If asbestos material is categorized as friable, it contains more than one percent of asbestos and can easily be crumbled by hand, chipped, or broken down under pressure.
 This type is often considered the more dangerous of the two because it can more easily release asbestos fibers into the air, where they can be inhaled and lead to illness.
 How friable an asbestos containing material is depends on the number of fibers contained in it.
 The more fibers, the more likely it is to break down and become friable.